The Olin Palladium Award was established in 1950 for distinguished contributions to the field of electrochemical or corrosion science.

 The recipient will be distinguished for contributions to the field of electrochemical or corrosion science.
 The award recognizes outstanding contributions to the fundamental understanding of all types of electrochemical and corrosion phenomena and processes.
 The recipient does not need to be a member of The Electrochemical Society.

-The award consists of a Palladium medal and a plaque that contains a bronze replica thereof, both bearing the recipient’s name, the sum of $7,500, complimentary meeting registration for award recipient and companion, a dinner held in recipient’s honor during the designated meeting, and Life Membership in The Society.
+The award consists of a Palladium medal and a plaque that contains a bronze replica thereof, both bearing the recipient’s name, the sum of US $7,500, complimentary meeting registration for award recipient and companion, a dinner held in recipient’s honor during the designated meeting, and Life Membership in The Society.
 The recipient will receive the award at the designated Society meeting and deliver a general address on a subject related to the contributions for which the award is being presented.

 About the Olin Palladium Award